Austrian Citizenship Law: Facilitated Naturalisation for Nazi Victims & Descendants - § 58c Austrian Citizenship Act

 New legal situation from 01.09.2020 for descendants of former Nazi persecutees and application procedure from September 2020

 Austria now extends citizenship to descendants of victims of Nazi persecution.
-As a new paragraph, § 58c paragraph 1a StbG 1985 is now inserted into the Citizenship Act as of 01.09.2020.
+As a new paragraph, § 58c Austrian Citizenship Act (StbG 1985) is now inserted into the Citizenship Act as of 01.09.2020.
 According to this, a foreign citizen acquires Austrian citizenship if he or she submits a written application to the authorities and proves the following by means of unobjectionable documents or other certifying means:

 The applicant is in direct descending line the descendant of a person who went abroad before 15 May 1955,

 - because she/he had reason to fear or suffered persecution by organs of the NSDAP or the authorities of the Third Reich, or

 - because she/he was exposed to persecution or had to fear such persecution because of her advocacy of the democratic Republic of Austria.

 In simplified terms, descendants of former Nazi persecutees from 01.09.2020 "only" have to prove that they are descended from an ancestor who was persecuted by the NS regime or had to fear being persecuted by the NS regime and that this ancestor went abroad as a Nazi persecutor before 15.05.1955.